Perfectly Impossible; Gymnasts wrestle with the imperfect

 Memmel retired and went into coaching and judging before beginning returning to training during the pandemic.
 Even as her skills returned, turning the “judge” switch off was difficult.
 She records every routine then does a video review with her father Andy, who also serves as her coach.
 She loves the immediate feedback on what’s going right and what’s going wrong while trying to make a point to not be too hard on herself.

-“You have to give yourself some leeway and not beat yourself up about it,” said the 33-year-old Memmel, who competed at the U.S. Championships in June.
+“You have to give yourself some leeway and not beat yourself up about it,” Memmel, who competed at the U.S. Championships in June, said.
 “You have to look at it like, ‘OK, that was fine, but where can I make those improvements?
 What needs to be fixed?’”

 Even if the fixing can feel relentless.
 Biles has come as closer than anyone to cracking the Code.